dnieuw/ViromeBrowser/README.md

 library(viromeBrowser)

-Please have a look at the vignette for instructions on how to use the package:

-vignette("viromeBrowser")

 Start the app by running the viromeBrowser() function.

 The viromeBrowser logo was made with graphics from:

 <a href="https://www.vecteezy.com">Vector Graphics by vecteezy.com</a>